It’s Okay to Change Your Baby’s Name

 If this all sounds uncomfortably close to home, don’t panic.
 Today, we’re taking a break from talking about how to find the “perfect” baby name (if such a thing even exists!) to focus on the positive side of changing a name that doesn’t feel right.

-A huge thank you to all those who shared their experiences with us.
-We wish we could have included them all!
+We asked parents who changed their babies' names to share their stories.
+A huge thank you to all those who discussed their experiences with us.

 R’s Story: A Weight Lifted

 My husband and I have a really hard time agreeing on names and when I was pregnant with our second daughter he basically shot down every name I suggested.
 We eventually settled on my grandmother’s name as the first and his grandmother’s name as the middle.